Tesla's profits soared to a record – but challenges are mounting - NewsBreak

 China's 'reusable' hypersonic missile interceptor inspired by MIT & NASA

-Chinese aerospace engineers have allegedly created a new “reusable” air defense system, a step closer to shielding China from hypersonic missile attacks.
-The “reusable” technology, an unmanned aircraft with an air-breathing engine, can travel great distances at speeds greater than five times the speed of sound, South China Morning Post (SCMP) reported on Friday.
+The unmanned aircraft with an air-breathing engine, can fly greater than five times the speed of sound, claim the researchers.

 Comments / 0